aimms/how-to/Articles/526/526-reference-element-style.rst

 #.  **Modeling flexibility**.

     Flexibility in the application is important; how much effort is needed to update an application when a change in the structure is made?
-Regarding composite objects, a potential change is adding a component to the composite object - does it become necessary to edit every piece of source where the composite object is use?
+Regarding composite objects, a potential change is adding a component to the composite object - does it become necessary to edit every piece of source where the composite object is used?

     In this article, a mode of transportation is added to the composite object arc.
     We will then discuss, for each modeling style, how much effort is needed for every reference to the composite object arc.

 #.  **Execution efficiency**.

-    The snappiness of the application when making small changes, the overall wait time when searching for a good solution; they are in part determined by how the assignments and constraints are formulated.
+    The snappiness of the application when making small changes, the overall wait time when searching for a good solution; are in part determined by how the assignments and constraints are formulated.

-    In this article, we will discuss the efficiency of some styles, and also present alternatives when bottlenecks are encountered; similar to AIMMS Academy course "Execution Efficiency".

-#.  **Reading and writing data**.

-    Only AIMMS ODBC is discussed here, and examples are presented and briefly discussed.
+    In this article, a small model is used to measure the relative efficiency of the three styles.
+    As a bonus, the component based approach is also part of these measurements.

 The various modeling styles are presented in the next section, and then each of the evaluation criteria presented above is used to evaluate in a separate section.
-Finally, we present a brief summary.
+Finally, we present a brief summary and discussion.

 The modeling styles
 ---------------------

 This article details three different modeling styles:

-#.  **The multiple element parameter style**; this is the style used in main article and companion articles.
+#.  **The multiple element parameter style**; this is the style used in the main article and companion articles.
     Using this style, arcs are declared as follows:

     .. code-block:: aimms